Guseyn/ingesta/README.md

 # How to Add a New Model

-Let's say, you want to work with a new model `Restaurant`, which you need read from AWS S3 and ingest it into MongoDB.
+Let's say, you want to work with a new model `Restaurant`, which you need to read from AWS S3 and ingest it into MongoDB.

 Below, you can see following steps that can help you to achieve that: